-The City of Colorado Springs, working with the Pikes Peak Regional Transportation Authority, is moving forward with Phase 2 of the Woodmen Road Corridor Improvement Project.
-The design will include the remaining portion of Woodmen Road from Stinson Drive to Powers Boulevard.
-Because of funding availability, Phase 2 will be segmented into two construction packages: Phase 2A and Phase 2B.
-The primary goal of Phase 2A is to address capacity needs and complete Woodmen Road as a 6-lane facility.
-This would include roadway widening improvements from the east edge of Phase 1 improvements near Academy to Lexington Drive, including a new Continuous Flow Instersection (CFI) at Woodmen Rd. and Union Blvd.
+The City of Colorado Springs, working with the Pikes Peak Rural Transportation Authority, is moving forward with Phase 2 of the Woodmen Road Corridor Improvement Project.
+Construction is anticipated to begin June 2016 and last through 2017.
+The primary goal of Phase 2 is to address capacity needs and complete Woodmen Road as a 6-lane facility.
+This will include roadway widening improvements from the east edge of Phase 1 improvements east of Academy to Lexington Drive, including a new Continuous Flow Instersection (CFI) at Woodmen Rd. and Union Blvd.

 The Woodmen Road corridor has a long history of tremendous growth, which has created substantial congestion in northern Colorado Springs.
 The purpose of the Woodmen Road Corridor Improvement Project is to implement a Proposed Action plan that will increase traffic capacity and safety in this corridor.

 The Pikes Peak Rural Transportation Authority (PPRTA) is providing a large portion of the funds for the section from I-25 to Powers Boulevard and The City of Colorado Springs is managing this portion of the corridor, which includes phases 1, 2 and 3.